calculquebec/cq-formation-advanced-python/ul-20160216/07-mpi.md

 subtitle: Scaling Beyond One Machine
 ---

-The techniques used with the multiprocessing Python module is a fast way to achieve good scaling.
+The technique used with the multiprocessing Python module is a fast way to achieve good scaling.
 Although it is based on a distributed-memory (processes) pattern, it doesn't provide scaling beyond one physical machine.
 For that, you need something that provides transparent network communication between processes.
 There are a multitude of solutions for this kind of pattern when using Python but we'll stick with an old, but proven, method called MPI.

 ### MPI

 MPI stands for _Message Passing Interface_.
 As its name implies, it is a library for passing messages around between processes.
 A message can be anything from a simple digit to a giant Numpy matix.
 It is important to note that it is built to handle message passing between processes that may or may not be on the same machine.
-It means this method can scale to hundreds or thousands of compute cores.
+It means this method can scale to hundreds or thousands of computing cores.

 ### How Does It Work?